-Ask your high school to send your official transcripts to WSU.
+Ask your high school for a copy of your transcripts that you can upload with your application.
 If you have earned a GED, have the testing agency send us your official GED transcript instead.

 If you have earned college credit, ask the college to send those official transcripts to WSU as well.